amd/ryzen-ai-documentation/docs/vai_quant/tf2.rst

    quantized_model = quantizer.quantize_model(calib_dataset=calib_dataset,calib_steps=100,calib_batch_size=10, **kwargs)

-- calib_dataset: Used as a representative calibration dataset for calibration.
+- calib_dataset: Used as a representative calibration dataset for calibration
-- calib_steps: Total number of steps for calibration.
+- calib_steps: Total number of steps for calibration
-- calib_batch_size: Number of samples per batch for calibration.
+- calib_batch_size: Number of samples per batch for calibration
-- input_shape: Input shape for each input layer.
+- input_shape: Input shape for each input layer
-- kwargs: Dictionary of the user-defined configurations of quantize strategy.
+- kwargs: Dictionary of the user-defined configurations of quantize strategy

 Exporting the Model for Deployment
 ==================================